kylejones200/psis_4700_applied_ai/webslides/topic_How-AI-Adds-Value-to-Business.md

 ## Ethical and Responsible Use

-Responsible AI protects privacy, avoids bias, and explains results.
+Responsible AI protects privacy, avoids bias, and explains results
-Value and trust rise together.
+Value and trust rise together
 If people don't trust the AI, adoption stops

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.